NikKowPHP/social-brain/a.md

 **2. Use "The Conductor's Breath" to Execute the Override.**
 When you notice that physical alert, use the **physiological sigh**, the fastest known way to voluntarily calm your body's stress response.

-Here is the function call:
+Here is the reset command:
 *   Take a deep inhale through your nose.
 *   When your lungs feel full, take another short, sharp "top-off" inhale.
 *   Then, a long, slow, complete exhale through your mouth.